Neurontin Review: Relief From Pain and Seizures?

 Disclaimer: None of the information in this article constitutes medical advice, and is just the opinion of the writer(s).
 We recommend that patients follow their doctor’s guidance in regard to prescription medication.

 Neurontin is a prescription medication approved by the FDA to treat seizures and pain.
 It’s the branded version of the drug, and the generic version is called gabapentin.
-These two medications both contain the same active ingredient, so we will refer to them interchangeably throughout this article.

-In this article we’ll answer all of these questions and more as we review clinical studies on Neurontin to determine if it's effective, document its side effects, explain whether the drug causes withdrawal symptoms and share real, unsponsored user reviews of Neurontin.
+In this article we’ll answer all of these questions and more, as we review clinical studies on Neurontin to determine if it's effective against pain and seizures.

 Does Neurontin Reduce Seizures and Pain?

-As one example, a medical study published in the Psychiatry and Clinical Neurosciences journal examined the efficacy of Neurontin for the treatment of epilepsy, which causes seizures.
+A clinical trial published in the Psychiatry and Clinical Neurosciences journal examined the efficacy of Neurontin for the treatment of epilepsy, which causes seizures.

-Patients were prescribed either Neurontin at 1,200 milligrams (mg) per day, Neurontin at 1,800 mg per day or a placebo capsule.
-Over 20% of patients in the 1,800 mg group experienced a significant reduction in seizures.
+Patients were either prescribed either Neurontin at 1,200 milligrams (mg) per day, Neurontin at 1,800 mg per day or a placebo capsule.

-A separate clinical trial from 1996 examined whether Neurontin could treat seizures in children.
 A group of children with regular seizures were prescribed Neurontin.
 About half of the children experienced a 25% or greater reduction in seizures after using the medication.

-By the end of the above-linked trial, two of the children (out of 32 total) taking Neurontin had a complete elimination of their symptoms and were seizure-free, and four more were only experiencing seizures once every few months (categorized as “almost seizure-free” by the study authors).
+By the end of the above-linked trial, two of the children (out of 32 total) taking Neurontin experienced a complete elimination of their symptoms and were seizure-free, and four more were only experiencing seizures once every few months (categorized as “almost seizure-free” by the study authors).

-Neurontin is also proven to be effective for pain relief.
-A 2017 meta-study analyzed data from over 5,000 patients on Neurontin for neuropathic pain (pain due to nerve damage).
+A 2017 meta-study analyzed data from over 5,000 patients on Neurontin for neuropathic pain (nerve pain).

 46% of patients experienced "moderate" pain relief, and 38% of patients experienced "substantial" pain relief.

-Neurontin Side Effects
+Does Neurontin Cause Side Effects?

 The black box warning is the most serious type of warning required by the FDA.
 It indicates a risk of potentially life-threatening side effects.

-In 2019, the FDA did publish a warning letter about the side effects of Neurontin.
-This letter indicated to patients that the drug may cause serious breathing problems.
+This letter indicated to patients that Neurontin may cause serious breathing problems.
 It described how patients with “respiratory risk factors” such as chronic obstructive pulmonary disease (COPD) were at increased risk of this side effect.

 Those taking a dose under 1,800 mg experienced dizziness more than 20% of the time.
 Trial participants at this dose also reported daytime sleepiness as a side effect 14.9% of the time, which was 9.1% greater than those taking placebo pills.

-The most concerning side effect in our opinion which was noted in this trial was experienced by the higher-dose group.
 Those taking a Neurontin dose over 1,800 mg per day were more likely to experience a condition called peripheral edema, which refers to swelling of the extremities.
-7.5% of patients at this dose experienced this side effect, which is a relatively high number for such a serious side effect.
+7.5% of patients at this dose experienced this side effect.

-Another side effect reported in a separate meta-study of Neurontin is called myoclonus.
-This is the medical term for repeated muscle jerking.
-The study authors reported that 1.9% of patients taking the medication in a medical study suffered with this side effect, but that it was resolved when Neurontin usage was stopped, which suggests that this effect is reversible.
+The study authors reported that 1.9% of patients taking Neurontin suffered from this side effect, but that it was resolved when Neurontin usage was stopped, which suggests that this effect is reversible.

-Gabapentin is the generic version of the drug.
 Both gabapentin and Neurontin contain the same active drug ingredient, so patients are often curious about which is more effective.

 We would recommend that patients speak with their doctor about generic gabapentin rather than Neurontin due to the potential cost savings.

-Can Neurontin Treat Anxiety?
+Does Neurontin Relieve Anxiety?

-medical trial from 2012 published in the Breast Cancer Research and Treatment journal examined the efficacy of Neurontin for reducing anxiety in breast cancer survivors.
-The patients either took Neurontin at a 300 mg daily dose, Neurontin at a 900 mg daily dose, or a placebo pill.
+clinical trial published in the Breast Cancer Research and Treatment journal examined the efficacy of Neurontin for reducing anxiety in breast cancer survivors.

 Both groups taking Neurontin experienced significantly reduced anxiety compared to those taking placebo pills.
 One surprising result was that the lower dose was more effective for decreasing anxiety levels.

-A separate case study published in Case Reports for Psychiatry documented how a 59 year old woman who was prescribed Neurontin reported a complete resolution of her generalized anxiety disorder (GAD) symptoms.
+case study published in Case Reports for Psychiatry documented how a 59 year old woman who was prescribed Neurontin reported a complete resolution of her generalized anxiety disorder (GAD) symptoms.

-It seems from early research that Neurontin may be effective for treating anxiety, but we do not recommend using the drug for this purpose alone, as it's not FDA-approved for the treatment of any anxiety disorders.
+It seems from early research that Neurontin may be effective for treating anxiety, but we do not recommend using the drug for this purpose alone, as it's not currently FDA-approved for the treatment of any anxiety disorders.

 We would consider Neurontin's effects on anxiety to be a potential secondary benefit of the drug for patients with both seizures and anxiety or pain and anxiety.